everard/vim-aurora/README.md

 # Aurora color scheme

-To install this color scheme:
+In order to install this color scheme:
 -        on Linux, copy colors/aurora.vim to ~/.vim/colors/aurora.vim
 -        on Windows, copy colors/aurora.vim to C:/Users/YOUR_USERNAME/vimfiles/colors/aurora.vim